anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 Based on informal conversations with many operators and developers, there is a realization that there are significant technical, operational and business challenges to the development and deployment of VNF applications related to the lack of a common virtualized infrastructure platform.
 These include but are not limited to the following:

  - Higher development costs due to the need to develop Virtual Network Functions (VNF) on multiple custom platforms for each operator
- - Increased complexities due to the need to maintain multiple versions of applications to support each custom environemnt
+ - Increased complexities due to the need to maintain multiple versions of applications to support each custom environment
  - Lack of Testing and validation commonalities, leading to inefficiencies and increased time to market.
 While the operators will still do internal testing, but using an industry driven verification program based on a common NFVI would provide a head start.
  - Slower adoption of cloud-native NFV applications and architectures.
 A Common Telco NFVI may provide an easier path to methodologies that will drive faster cloud-native NFV application development.
  - Increased operational overhead due to the need for operators to integrate diverse and sometime conflicting VNF platform requirements.

 One of major challenges holding back the more rapid and widespread adoption of VNF is that the traditional telecom ecosystem vendors, while building or designing their virtualized services (whether it be Voice over LTE (VoLTE), Evolved Packet Core (EPC), or popular customer facing enterprise services such as SD WAN (Software Defined Wide Area Network), are making their own infrastructure assumptions and requirements, often with custom design parameters.
 This leaves the operators being forced to build complex integrations of various vendor/function specific silos which are incompatible with each other and might possibly have different and conflicting operating models.
 In addition, this makes the onboarding and certification processes of VNFs (coming from different vendors) hard to automate and standardise.

 To put this effort in perspective, over the past few years, the telecom industry has been going through a massive technology revolution by embracing software defined networking and cloud architecture principles, in pursuit of the goal of achieving more flexibility, agility and operational efficiency.
 At a high level, the main objective of NFV (Network Function Virtualization) is the ability to use general purpose standard COTS (Commercial off the Shelf) compute, memory and storage hardware platforms to run multiple Virtualised Network Functions.
-VNFs is the general term that covers any type of virtualized application wiether it be in the form of a Virtual Machine (VM) or a containerized application.
+VNFs is the general term that covers any type of virtualized application whether it be in the form of a Virtual Machine (VM) or a containerized application.
 Earlier common infrastructure models built on the previous assumption that networking applications are typically built on discrete hardware, do not offer the level of flexibility and agility needed for the support of newer networking technologies such as 5G, intelligent networks and Edge computing.
 By running network applications as software rather than on purpose-built hardware, as it has been done since the early 1990’s, the operators aspire to realize operational efficiencies, and capital expense savings.
 These Software Defined Network (SDN) applications are increasingly being used by telecom operators to support their internal and customer facing network infrastructures.
 The need for a common model across the industry to facilitate more rapid adoption is clear.

 <!--Add diagram from Mark Contrell showing the Gap in the Open Source projects here.
 <p align="center"><img src="../figures/newfigure.jpg" alt="Gaps in SDN Open Source Projects" title="Gaps in SDN Open Source Projects"/></p>